 Chapter 1: You are not your mind

 Many of us spend too much time regretting the past or worrying about the future.
 Instead, we should be focused on the now because that’s the only moment.
-If you think about it, nothing ever happened in the past or the future.
+If you think about it, nothing happened in the past or the future.
 It only happened in a certain present moment.
-So when you’re thinking about the past or the future, you’re using your mind.
+So when thinking about the past or the future, you’re using your mind.
 But we tend to overuse it, and we identify with it.

 So the key here, as the chapter says, is you are not your mind.
 You need to identify from the thinking mind.
 You are the observer of your thoughts.
-If it’s not making much sense yet, it will make a little bit more sense later because this stuff is hard to wrap your head around, especially the first time we hear it.
+If it’s not making much sense yet, it will make more sense later because this stuff is hard to wrap your head around, especially the first time we hear it.

 So how can we decide to benefit from the thinking mind?
 There’s a chapter later in the book dedicated to that.
 But for now, the most obvious one is meditation.
 You can become present by focusing on all the minor details of the mundane things around you.